Insider Exclusive: America’s ‘Booster Belt’ – Part One

 With a population just shy of 3,000, Iuka is the county seat of Tishomingo County, Mississippi and Woodall Mountain, the highest point in Mississippi, is located just south of Iuka.

 Thanks, in part, to the misdeeds of some who have abused the privilege of media access gaining approval to do this – was no small feat.
 It afforded us the opportunity to use another tool in our effort to tell the story in as interesting a fashion as possible.
-As Vikash is an FAA-licensed drone pilot – I felt comfortable in his skills.

 The engineers in the lab coats never appeared.